Search

 • All passengers under 18 must wear a seat belt.

 • Safety Tip: Keep your child in a booster seat until they reach 4 feet 9 inches (145 cm) tall.
 This ensures the adult belt fits right.
-Finally, keep all kids under 13 in the back seat.
+Finally, it is recommended that children under 13 should travel in the back seat.

 🛒 How to Get a Compliant Seat